jpetrie/fetch-dependency/README.md

    avoid target name collisions and keep a the project's target list focused.

 The cost of the aforementioned features is increased configuration time when using FetchDependency, especially during the initial configuration, as all dependencies are downloaded and built from source.
-To alleviate that impact, FetchDependency tracks the version of each dependency in order to avoid unneccessarily invoking a build.
+This is noticeably un-CMake-like behavior, but it is neccessary to achieve the above.

+To alleviate the impact of configure-time builds, FetchDependency attempts to minimize build invocations by tracking information about the build such as its commit hash and the options used to configure it.
+Additionally, most of FetchDependency's expensive logic can be temporarily bypassed entirely by setting the environment variable `FETCH_DEPENDENCY_FAST` to 1.
+This enables rapid iteration on your build infrastructure following the initial configure and build of all dependencies.

 ## Installation
 FetchDependency requires CMake 3.25 or later.